 - Do I have to get driving records from every state where I have ever been licensed?

-Yes you must!
-The records must be original certified records from the State DMV.
-Local police printouts and photocopies are unacceptable.
+Yes, the records must be original certified records from the applicable State DMV.
+Local police printouts and photocopies will not satisfy this requirement.

 - What if I am still in the military and do not have my DD214?